 Alexander Gallod (Alex; Golod)

-Regelio Garcia (Roglio)
+Regelio García (Roglio)

 Members of Spanish-speaking Los Corsarios Group, including Garcia, 1919

 Born 1894, Quibicano, Cuba.
 Cigar maker.
 Migrated to US 1903; became anarchist circa 1917.
 Member of Los Corsarios Group which published anarchist paper El Corsario.
 One of 14 members arrested in New York, February 1919, by Secret Service on baseless allegations of plotting to assassinate President Wilson.
-All charges dropped, but several members, including Garcia, held for deportation as anarchists.
+All charges dropped, but several members, including García, held for deportation as anarchists.
 When asked why he had failed to apply for naturalization in the US, he replied, “I do not even believe in my own country.”
 US-born wife, Blanca Fernandez, and 9-month-old child.
 Deported April 1919.
-Subsequent activities unknown.

 INS file 54616/79